 Director of Marketing & Communications

-Mel absolutely loves gaining new experiences and meeting others, especially if they have a cute lil tail and love chasing tennis balls and sniffing butts.
+Mel absolutely loves gaining new experiences and meeting others, especially if they have a cute lil tail and love chasing tennis balls.
 As the Marketing & Communications Director, she makes sure that the Enactus UNSW brand is always fresh and engaging, encompassing areas such as brand strategy, digital/ print promotions and social media.
 Mel joined Enactus in 2015, hoping to further her skills in marketing and design, all while looking to work towards the bigger goal of making our community a better place.
 A massive highlight of her time in Enactus was attending the National Conference in 2016, where everybody got together for some fun times and the team spirit was more alive than ever (the free champagne didn’t hurt either).

 Director of Partnerships

 Known for her hard-work and dedication, Amanda does not apply this towards the gym and her studies.
 Instead, she spends most of her time planning for the next big sponsor and how they can help impact Enactus.
 As a 3rd year Commerce/Media student, she is passionate about creating social change that is innovative and creative.
 Being in the partnerships team has helped shape her into someone who excels in communication and networking, and increased her confidence to present and pitch Enactus in a professional environment.
 You will easily spot her high pony tail as she is always on the go to attend meetings.
 Enactus has not only expanded her network, but the passion and dedication behind each project has inspired her to work harder to become a part of a big impact.